 Understanding hyperfocal distance will greatly enhance the quality of your landscape photography.
-This post explains everything about hyperfocal distance in and how to get it right.
-You can then this knowledge with you and practice setting the hyperfocal distance then on your particular camera.
+Here we explain everything about hyperfocal distance and how to get it right.
+Then, you can practice setting the hyperfocal distance on your particular camera.

 The article covers hyperfocal distance landscape photography from the ground.
-However, all the information is very important to getting the hyperfocal distance correct in your aerial photography.
+It is also very relevant information to getting the hyperfocal distance correct in your aerial photography.

 All About Hyperfocal Distance

 Article By Photographylife

 Hyperfocal distance is the focusing distance which gives your landscape photos the greatest depth of field.
 For example, with an aerial landscape photo, you may want both the foreground and background to appear sharp.
 If you focus on the foreground, the background will appear blurry in the image.
 If you focus on the background, the foreground will look out of focus.

 How do you fix this?
 You need to focus at a particular point between the foreground and the background, which makes both the foreground and the background elements of the scene appear reasonably sharp.
 This focusing point is called the hyperfocal distance.